ssgrummons/rag-with-milvus-langchain-streamlit/README.md

-# RAG Application with Milvus, LangChain, and Streamlit
+# Local Agentic RAG with Milvus, LangGraph, and Streamlit

 This project implements a Retrieval-Augmented Generation (RAG) application using Milvus for vector storage, LangChain for LLM interactions, and Streamlit for the frontend.
 The application now uses LangGraph to implement a ReAct framework for tool usage.